Violent scuffles break out between Pro-Palestinian demonstrators and counter protesters in Los Angeles, videos show - KESQ

 It is unclear how the chaos escalated, but videos shared on social media shows both groups taunting, shoving and grabbing each other outside the synagogue.

+“Today’s violence in the Pico-Robertson neighborhood … was abhorrent, and blocking access to a place of worship is unacceptable,” Los Angeles Bass said.

+“I’ve called on LAPD to provide additional patrols in the Pico-Robertson community as well as outside of houses of worship throughout the city.
+I’ll be meeting with (Police Chief Dominic Choi) tomorrow to further discuss the safety of Angelenos.”

-Eventually, the groups of demonstrators began flowing down nearby streets, where more scuffles broke out, the videos show.
+The groups of demonstrators eventually began flowing down nearby streets, where more scuffles broke out, the videos show.

 In one video, two men appear to be wrestling on the ground as others kick at them.
 Later, one of the men – holding an Israeli flag – appears to have a bloodied face and mouth.